Defense lawyer says veteran 'acted to save' people by using chokehold on erratic subway rider

 NEW YORK (AP) — A defense lawyer asked jurors to put themselves in the shoes of frightened subway riders as closing arguments began Monday in the trial of a Marine veteran charged with choking an irate, homeless man to death after an outburst on a New York underground train.

 “You’re sitting much as you are now, in this tightly confined space.
-You have very little room to move and none to run," defense attorney Steven Raiser told jurors.
+You have very little room to move and none to run," Raiser told jurors.

 “Danny acted to save those people,” he added.